weezymatt/weezymatt.github.io/_projects/1_project.md

 > :page_facing_up: Poster abstract is available [here](https://www.lt4all2025.eu/2025/02/24/lt4all-2025-book-of-abstracts-now-available/) under `Bridging the digital divide: Where do we stand?` <br>
 > :computer: XRI Global and students at UA produced a map that is live [here](https://inclusiveai-app.vercel.app/)

+**NOTE: The code written during the internship is well-documented on GitHub and lengthy so I chose to simply link to the repository.**

 ## 2. Digital Divide Objective

 ### 2.1 Methodology